litvinen/large_random_fields/README.md

 Example 1:

 generate.cc is needed to generate "the truth"
-loglikelihood4.cc is needed to identify 4 unknown parameters of the Matern
+loglikelihood4.cc is needed to identify 4 unknown parameters of the Matern covariaance matrix

-Copy
+To try follow please the follwoing steps

+Download and install HLIBPro from www.hlibpro.com.
+It shouldgo very fast (1 minute).

-generate.cc and loglikelihood4.cc to /hlibpro-2.9/examples/
+Copy generate.cc, prediction.cc and loglikelihood4.cc to /hlibpro-2.9/examples/

 cd examples